KentenRoth/100DaysOfCode/README.md

 Today went well, and I got in a decent amount of time for coding.
 I hope tomorrow that I can get more time in, but we are having my daughters birthday party.
 I am still really feeling good about mongoDB and part of me wants to jump ahead and start on a couple projects for it.
 I have to keep convincing myself to not do that and to take my time to make sure I know what is going on before I jump off learning and hitting a project hard myself.

 ---

+Day 28

+I got up early today to get some coding in before anyone got out of bed.
+I feel really good about mongo and the next step is to see how mongoose can fit in and make everything run together.
+I really hope that maybe after I get this section done I could start a project!
+I have a couple ideas and hopefully I can get them to come together and push them live.
+I still plan on learning SQL, but I want to get my projects pushed live before that.
+I might end up pushing SQL to my next 100 days of code so I can start building on my projects.

+---